dewmal/EventWallPaper/README.md

 # MyerSplashAndroid
 MyerSplash for Android.
-Just for fun, and will not be published since there are so many amazing Unsplash apps on Android.
+Just for practise developing Android project, and will only be published to Google Play.

 MyerSplash for Windows is open-source too.
 Visit it [here](https://github.com/JuniperPhoton/MyerSplash).